chhuang-one/sqxclib/doc/SqStorage.md

 #### query with raw string

 SqStorage provides sq_storage_query_raw() to query with raw string.
-Unlike getAll(), program must specify data type and container type.
+Unlike getAll(), program must specify data type and container type because it will not use default container type when container type is NULL.

 use C function